-Description: A planned 288 MW (ISO) natural gas fired, simple cycle power generation facility using 6 GE LM6000 turbines (“The Homestead Plant”).
+Description: A planned 285 MW natural gas fired, simple cycle power generation facility using 6 GE LM6000 turbines (“The Homestead Plant”).

-Location: The Homestead site is comprised of approximately 36.5 acres, located east of both the Homestead Air Force Base and SW 112th Avenue and south of SW 268th Street.
+Location: The Homestead Plant site is comprised of approximately 36.5 acres, located east of both the Homestead Air Force Base and SW 112th Avenue and south of SW 268th Street.

-NERC Region: Southeast Power Pool
+NERC Region: FRCC

 Interconnecting Utility: Florida Power and Light

-Zoning: The Homestead site is zoned as “Agriculture”.
-Re-zoning for industrial use will be necessary at the Homestead site.
-Enron will be filing the necessary forms in May 2001, and the entire process is expected to be completed between four and six months thereafter.
+Zoning: The Homestead Plant site is zoned “Agriculture” and thus re-zoning for industrial use will be necessary.
+The required forms will be filed in the fall of 2000, and the entire process is expected to be completed six to nine months thereafter.
+Additionally, zoning permits will need to be obtained in order to build the project.
+Re-zoning and/or special use permits are being pursued in order to achieve maximum equipment flexibility.

-Air Permit: The Homestead site is located in an attainment area for air permitting purposes.
-A non-P.S.D. permit for six GE LM6000 turbines will be filed ______.
-A 3 ½ to 4-month turnaround can be expected in the state of Florida.
+Air Permit: The Homestead Plant site is located in an attainment area for air permitting purposes.
+A non-PSD permit for six GE LM6000 turbines will be filed in July 2000 and approval is expected in October 2000.

-Transmission: The Homestead site will be interconnected into a 230 kV line that runs within a mile of the site.
-A feasibility study request was executed with FP&L on June 9, 2000.
-It is expected that it will take up to 330 days to obtain the results of the study from FP&L.
+Interconnection: The Homestead Plant will be interconnected into a 230 kV line that runs within a mile of the site.
+A feasibility study request was executed with FPL on June 9, 2000 for 366 MW at this location.

-Fuel: The Homestead site will be fueled by natural gas.
+Fuel: The Homestead Plant will be configured for both natural gas and fuel oil.
 The facility will be interconnected into an 18” FGT lateral that is within two miles of the mainline.
-The assessment of the costs to build out the pipeline lateral to the Homestead facility has not yet commenced.
 It is expected that gas compression will be required at the site and a study of these requirements is under way.

+Targeted Commercial

-Targeted Commercial Ops: As early as June 1, 2002.
+Operations: June 1, 2002.

+Estimated Operating

-Estimated Ops Hours: The Homestead site will be permitted for approximately 1,200-1,400 hours of annual operation at full load.
+Hours: The Homestead Plant will be permitted for approximately 1,600 hours of annual operation at full load.

-Expansion Potential: The Homestead site has been designed to facilitate a future plant expansion or conversion to combined cycle.
+Expansion Potential: The Homestead Plant has been designed, and the interconnect request to Florida Power and Light has been made, to facilitate a future plant expansion or conversion to combined cycle.

-Water Supply: To be determined.
+Water Supply: Both groundwater and municipal water supply alternatives are currently being evaluated.

-Environmental: Phase 1 environmental study is in progress.
+Environmental: A Phase 1 environmental study is in process.

-3.3 Louisiana Sites
+5. Louisiana